ablazleon/jx-microservices/README.md

 #### 2 Set up the service

 First, both services are deployed independently.

+Next, the amazon rds is set up, and so the environment

 Then, both the v0 microservices are imported and took to production.